Another Perfect Murder

 in-laws.

-Sujay had had his
+Sujay had already had his

 second peg around six in the evening while surfing the internet, probably for one